 I love chili.
 I know it’s traditionally a cold weather dish but I don’t care if it’s 100 degrees outside.
 I’ll still crave it.

 When I first adopted a clean eating lifestyle I tried a lot of chili recipes.
 Unfortunately, because I was limiting my dairy and legumes, I was left dissatisfied with the options.
 Many were thin and full of veggies that just don’t belong in a classic chili.
 No thank you, zucchini.
-You stay where you belong.
+I’m not making vegetable soup here.

 I’m a chili traditionalist.
 I want my chili to look, smell, and taste like chili.
 It’s that simple.

-If that sounds like you too then you’re going to be really happy with this version.
+If that sounds like you too then you’re going to be really happy with this No Bean 30 Minute Chili.